Koushikphy/mfig/Readme.md

 ```

 1. __Usage__
 Run the installed `mfig` utility to use this tool.
 Description of different arguments, can also be checked with `mfig -h` option.
-Check the [example section](example/Readme.md) for details us
+Check the [example section](example/Readme.md) for details usage.

 | Argument    |  Description|